PeeperLab/CopywriteR/README.md

 ## Changes and additions we are currently working on

+- [ ] Use futile.logger for logging of messages
 - [ ] Increase speed of paired / single end testing
 - [ ] Make naming consistent (mappability, chromosome etc)
 - [ ] Clean up code